Nevolution/sdk/README.md

 Android supports a highly rich notification experience, and the feature set has expanded in almost every major Android version.
 Unfortunately, most apps in the wild only use a small set of the capabilities in their notifications, rendering them less elegant, functionality lacking and even ugly on your modern Android devices.

-If you use an Android Wear smart watch or Android Auto powered car, it's extremely disappointing that many of your favorite apps do not provide friendly integration with them.
+If you use an Google Wear OS smart watch or Android Auto powered car, it's extremely disappointing that many of your favorite apps do not provide friendly integration with them.

 The Nevolution community is proactively changing the philosophy behind notifications and aims to set an example of great user experience.